 - I buried what could well be my most important point in #10 above.
 The statement that everything is subjective is one of the most important points in this post.
 Don’t bury your “lede.”

 - Research appropriate word-counts for the genre in which you are submitting.
 I will write a longer post about this, but it’s amazing how many queries I read for “novels” under 50k words (I have seen as low as 38k words recently) or for other projects that are well above 125k words….
 I’m talking 200k-400k words.
-Most works for the adult trade market should be no shorter than 65k words and no longer than 125k words, and that’s pushing it.
-Certain genres may be more lenient in either direction. <EDIT!> Some publishers are experimenting with novella length and even serial ebooks these days.
-But it is still not the norm.
+Most works for the adult trade market should be no shorter than 65k words and no longer than 125k words, and even that’s pushing it.
+Certain genres may be more lenient in either direction.
+Some publishers are experimenting with novella length and even serial ebooks these days.
+But it’s still not the norm.

 - It is unprofessional to post a copyright notice on your work.
 Almost all work that has been created since 4/01/1989 is considered to be copyrighted whether or not it has a printed notice or has not yet been officially registered.
 Look up more about it on the interwebs if you don’t believe me.
 For the purposes of a query, it is not necessary to post a copyright symbol or a notice.
-By doing this you are basically telling your prospective agent that you do not trust them.
+By doing this you’re basically telling your prospective agent that you do not trust them.

 - If you have sent out your query to a dozen agents, let’s say, with no response or just form rejection replies, then consider reworking your query.